alexjercan/webapp-go/README.md

 # WebApp in Go

-Simple web app in go + htmx to learn go.
+Simple web app in go + postgresql + htmx to learn go.

 ## Quickstart